git @ Cat's Eye Technologies Feedmark / master README.md

 While some structured data formats like YAML are fairly easy to

-read, many web-based files viewers (such as GitHub's) will
+read, many web-based file viewers (such as GitHub, GitLab, Forgejo,

-automatically format Markdown as HTML, making it that much nicer.
+klaus, etc.) will automatically format Markdown as HTML, making it

 Example Feedmark documents can be found in the `eg/` directory,